consfyi/data/README.md

 /// Event is a specific instance of a convention. interface Event {
-  /// Unique ID across all events, including events in other con records.
+  /// Unique ID across all events, including events in other series.
 It should include the convention name, e.g. `rainfurrest-2016`.
   id: string;

   /// The human-readable name of the convention instance, e.g. "RainFurrest 2016".